JakobMckenna/NoName/User Manual.md

 ### Creating a New Project

 ![Figure 3: Creating a New Project](placeholder_image_url)
 Users can create new projects by clicking the "Add Project" button (3) on the dashboard.
-The CreateProject popup appears and requires a unique project name (4).
+The Create Project popup appears and requires a unique project name (4).
 Clicking the “Create Project” button (5) to complete this process.

 ### Project Overview & Tiles